Bowflex Treadmill 22 Review

 Bowflex didn't hold back when they designed the Treadmill 22, and this commercial quality model won't hold anyone back either.
 With a huge running surface, 12 mph top speed, and a large incline adjustment range, it can handle anything from recovery walks and jogs to super intense training sessions.
 Add to that a large touchscreen for viewing workouts through the JRNY app, compatibility with other third-party apps, and the ability to stream your favorite entertainment, and you've got plenty of variety and options to keep you busy.

 When it comes to the running surface, bigger is usually better, and here, the Treadmill 22 sets the bar high with belt dimensions of 60 inches long by 22 inches wide.
-We felt very comfortable running at higher speeds or doing sprints with no restriction to stride length and less concern about accidentally catching the side rails, especially when compared to narrower treads.
-The tread deck has Comfort Tech cushioning which we found to be one of the best at absorbing impact and helping to keep the legs feeling fresh.
+I felt super comfortable running at higher speeds or doing sprints with no restriction to stride length and less concerned about accidentally catching the side rails, like I might on narrower treads.
+The tread deck has Comfort Tech cushioning, which I found to be one of the best at absorbing impact and helping to keep the legs feeling fresh.
 With a top speed of 12 mph, the Treadmill 22 can handle anything from walking speeds up to all-out sprints and everything in between.
-We feel it is well suited for virtually any ability level or training program, whether you're simply trying to burn some calories and maintain fitness or prepare for an upcoming 10k or marathon.
-We performed a speed-accuracy test using a rolling measuring wheel with the belt running at 6 mph for one minute, and found that it was just 7 feet over the perfect distance of 528 feet.
-We feel that is quite good, just 1.3% off.
-Additionally, the Treadmill 22 has the most incline/decline adjustability of any model we tested at -5 to +20%.
+During the months I ran on this machine, I found it well suited for virtually any ability level or training program, whether simply trying to burn some calories and maintain fitness or preparing for an ultra.
+I performed a speed-accuracy multiple times using a rolling measuring wheel with the belt running at 6 mph for one minute and found that it was just 7 feet over the perfect distance of 528 feet.
+This should be accurate enough for all but the most competitive runners, just 1.3% off.
+Additionally, the Treadmill 22 has substantial incline/decline adjustability, moving from -5 to +20%.
 This gives users the option to simulate gradual downhills as well as glute-busting climbs.
-Sure, there are incline training-specific models out there with even steeper inclines, but we feel this should be more than adequate for the vast majority of users.
+While there are incline training-specific models out there with even steeper inclines, this should satisfy the vast majority of users.

 Companion App/Connectivity

 The Treadmill 22 has a large 22-inch touchscreen that uses WiFi to connect to the JRNY app.
 It is also Bluetooth enabled to pair with wireless headphones and the included heart rate monitor or other aftermarket monitors.
 The JRNY app is a departure from other apps like iFit, Peloton, or Echelon, and it provides a good selection of studio and virtual coach workouts, Explore the World Scenic runs, and the option to stream your favorite entertainment or use third-party training apps.
-While the JRNY app itself isn't the most impressive, we think the versatility of the platform is great and gives you lots of options.
+While the JRNY app itself isn't the most impressive, we think the platform's versatility is great and gives you many options.

-As far as we can tell, the Treadmill 22 doesn't really work without the JRNY app.
-You basically need a WiFi connection to connect to JRNY and JRNY to activate the screen in any way.
-Like any other app, JRNY does have a monthly or annual cost to be considered.
+The Treadmill 22 doesn't really work without the JRNY app.
+Without a WiFi connection to connect to JRNY, you can't activate the screen or initiate a workout.
+Like any other app, JRNY has a monthly or annual cost to be considered.
 Fortunately, the membership is free for the first year with the purchase of the Treadmill 22 or any other Bowflex-connected equipment like the VeloCore 16 or the Schwinn IC4 exercise bikes (Schwinn Fitness is owned by the same parent company as Bowflex).
-Once the free trial ends, the JRNY app is less expensive than competitor apps at $20 a month or $149 billed annually.
-Your app membership gets you unlimited user profiles so everyone in your household can track their own progress, and the adaptive workouts will be specific to each user.
-It can also be used across other JRNY-compatible equipment or on a tablet or smartphone for following along with the wealth of off treadmill workouts.
+Once the free trial ends, the JRNY app is less expensive than competitor apps at $20 monthly or $149 billed annually.
+Your app membership gets you unlimited user profiles so everyone in your household can track their progress, and the adaptive workouts will be specific to each user.
+It can also be used across other JRNY-compatible equipment or on a tablet or smartphone to follow along with the wealth of off-treadmill workouts.

-One of our favorite features of the JRNY app is the ability to stream entertainment from popular services like Netflix, Hulu, HBO Max, and Disney+ through the screen (subscriptions required).
-It is important to note here that you can only stream entertainment through the screen if you have a JRNY membership; this is a feature of the app itself.
-None of the other apps that we have tried have this functionality, and it is a great way to pass the time while you catch up on shows and hit your fitness goals.
-The Treadmill 22 is also compatible with popular third-party training apps like Zwift, Kinomap, and more, although you will need to use your own device to view them.
+One of my favorite features of the JRNY app is the ability to stream entertainment from popular services like Netflix, Hulu, HBO Max, and Disney+ through the screen (subscriptions required).
+It is important to note here that you can only stream entertainment through the screen if you have a JRNY membership; this is a feature / limitation of the app.
+None of the other apps we have tried have this functionality, and it is a great way to pass the time while you catch up on shows and hit your fitness goals.
+The Treadmill 22 is also compatible with popular third-party training apps like Zwift, Kinomap, and more, although you will need to use a separate tablet or smart TV to view them.
 Regardless, we think it's great that you can choose the exercise experience you want, and we appreciate the flexibility Treadmill 22 provides.

 User Interface/Ease of Use